mikopos/create-ai-e2e/README.md

 > **Note**: These secrets are encrypted and can only be used in GitHub Actions workflows.
 They are not visible in logs or accessible to anyone else.

+## Publishing to npm

+This package is published to npm automatically when a new GitHub release is created.
+To publish a new version:

+1. Update the version in `package.json`
+2. Create a new GitHub release with the same version number
+3. The GitHub Actions workflow will automatically publish to npm

+To set up publishing for your own fork:

+1. Create an npm account if you don't have one
+2. Generate an npm access token with publish permissions
+3. Add the token as a repository secret named `NPM_TOKEN`
+4. The workflow will use this token to publish to npm

 ## 1. Install the CLI

 Install directly via npx (no global install needed):